 It is a good idea to have shaving alum or styptic pencils at home for general first aid so when a nail is accidentally cut too short, you have the necessary tools on hand to stop bleeding.
 Alum and styptic pencils can be purchased over the counter at drug stores in the first aid supply area.

 If you don't have alum or a styptic pencil, you can use flour or cornstarch to help stop bleeding.
 Pack a small amount in the cut nail end and apply pressure.
-Holding ice on the cut surface (if the dog will allow) will also help stop bleeding, but some dogs may not put up with the cold.
+Holding ice on the cut surface will also help stop bleeding, but some dogs may not put up with the cold.

 Trim Any Broken Nail